How to integrate digital media and technology to increase the contribution of digital marketing

 Which marketing trend will be most important to you and your business in 2018?

-We have asked this question over the past few years at this time of year and it's been really interesting to see what 'rocks your digital world' since there are some common themes amongst the top 3 and some activities surprisingly low.
-So, please tell us what you think...
+We have asked this question over the past few years and it's been really interesting to see what 'rocks your digital world' since there are some common themes amongst the top 3 and some activities surprisingly low.
+The question we asked was around the most important commercial trends.
+We had around 850 votes from marketers in different types of business from around the world.
+Thank you if you voted!
+Here's what you thought:

 If you look at the 14 themes that we covered last year, none of these top-level marketing techniques are especially new, so it's difficult to describe them as new trends or innovations.
 However, techniques like Big Data and analytics, Content Marketing and Email/Marketing Automation have continued to grow in importance and will be used by many businesses.